-Using these assumptions, we can produce an estimate of the floor area of all RiRs using the EHS data on the distribution of these types of RiR in the stock as shown in Table 11.
+Using these assumptions, and considering only RiRs built before 2002 (after this date, the performance of elements of the RiR are assumed to be equal to or better than an improved RiR), we can produce an estimate of the floor area of all RiRs using the EHS data on the distribution of these types of RiR in the stock as shown in Table 11.
 This produces an average floor area for RiRs of 59% of the area of the floor below.